 Emergency Funds vs. Insurance: Why You Need Both for Financial Safety

-The Synergy of Liquid Reserves and Risk Mitigation
+Liquid Reserves and Risk

 Think of your financial plan as a modern naval vessel.
 The emergency fund is your repair crew, capable of fixing leaks and minor mechanical failures immediately.
 Insurance is the armored hull designed to withstand a direct torpedo hit.
 One handles the "when," the other handles the "if."